 There is a train system that runs through Cuyahoga Valley National Park and allows you to stay nice and warm while admiring the winter wonderland that surrounds you!

-For families during the holiday season, they offer the “Polar Express” train ride inspired by the movie where you’ll be delighted with caroling, greetings from Santa and his elves, and other holiday entertainment.
+For families during the holiday season, they offer a North Pole-themed train ride where you’ll be delighted with caroling, greetings from Santa and his elves, and other holiday entertainment.
 Be sure to wear your pajamas for this ride!

 They also offer many other themed rides from “Ales on Rails” to “Murder Mystery” and more throughout the season.